ocbe-uio/DIscBIO/README.md

 ![DIscBIO](DIscBIOlogo.png)

-This is an R package based on the software available at https://github.com/SystemsBiologist/PSCAN.
+DIscBIO is an R package based on the software available at https://github.com/SystemsBiologist/PSCAN.

 Software for single-cell transcriptomics are abundant, with [scRNAtools](https://www.scrna-tools.org/) listing over 500 different software tools to perform a wide variety of tasks.
 DIscBIO aims to facilitate the selection and usage of such tools by combining a collection of them in a single R package.
 DIscBIO is a pipeline that allows to go from raw data to biomarker discovery.
 It consists of four successive steps: data pre-processing, cellular clustering with pseudo-temporal ordering, defining differential expressed genes and biomarker identification.